 We are not going to evaluate whether living on the streets in Barcelona is better than in other cities because of the higher temperatures in winter.
 For that, we will only highlight a quote said by one of the homeless people we know: “It doesn’t matter if Barcelona has good or bad weather.
 When you live on the street you are exposed and that is dangerous”.

 We do not know exactly how many people are living on the street in Catalonia or how they are distributed throughout the territory.
-According to a recount in 2019, Barcelona is the city that has the most homeless people: 1,195 are sleeping on the street, 2,171 in shelters and in public and private resources, and 498 in irregular settlements.
+Barcelona is the city that has the most homeless people.
 But the problem also exists in other cities that need to acquire resources and deal with homeless people so they do not have to move to another bigger city to get help.

 Finland is the first European country that has almost achieved the challenge of #nobodysleepingonthestreet.
 They implemented a national strategy for homelessness with solutions focused on stable housing.
 At Arrels we are firmly convinced that here we can also achieve that challenge, with public policies, networking and more efficient resources.